How Much Does a Kitchen Remodel Cost?

 Q. How much should I budget for kitchen remodel?

 The first decision you’ll need to make before you create a budget is the degree of remodel you plan to do.
 A reasonable budget for a minor remodel using quality but economical materials will be between $10,000 and $15,000, but it may require you to do some of the work yourself.
-A midrange remodel, including higher-grade materials and more help from professionals, could be budgeted between $15,000 and $30,000, while a major remodel with high-end appliances, custom cabinetry, and luxury finishes can stretch beyond $30,000.
+A midrange remodel, including higher-grade materials and more help from professionals, could be budgeted between $15,000 and $40,000, while a major remodel with high-end appliances, custom cabinetry, and luxury finishes can stretch beyond $80,000.
+On average, the range for a kitchen remodel will cost between $13,388 and $40,000.

 Q. How much does it cost to replace kitchen cabinets?

-In an average kitchen remodel, replacing the cabinets costs between $2,000 and $8,000.
-The cabinets on their own can run between $5 and $1,500 per linear foot, plus installation.
+In an average kitchen remodel, replacing the cabinets costs between $4,000 and $13,000 with an average cost of $11,100.
+The cost could reach as high as $30,000 or more in a high-end kitchen remodel.
 The cabinet grade you select and the linear footage of cabinets in the kitchen will affect the total cost.

 Q. What is the most expensive part of kitchen remodel?

 In general, the cabinets and their hardware are the most expensive component of a kitchen remodel.
-They account for approximately 29 percent of the overall budget.
+They account for approximately 29 percent of the overall budget, or about $6,670 on average.
 There are options to make this less expensive: Assembling a collection of stock cabinets and adding molding can be less expensive than custom or semi-custom work, and refacing the existing cabinets can vastly reduce the cost.
 To an extent, the most expensive element of a kitchen remodel is what you choose to prioritize; custom natural stone countertops can eclipse the cost of basic cabinetry if that’s where you’ve chosen to push the budget.